Student Research & Artistic Grant

 Eligibility: Students must be in good academic standing and have no incomplete grades in regular semester courses to be eligible for faculty development funding.
 Seniors will not be funded for activities held after they graduate.

 Applications for Student Research and Artistic Grants must be submitted online two weeks in advance.

 A faculty member must endorse the project by submitting to FDC a statement outlining the project's worthiness and its relevance to the student's academic program.

 The maximum award for a student giving a conference presentation is $600 per academic year.
 When a single conference presentation is given by two students, each student can claim the maximum $600.
 If there are more than two students for a single conference presentation, the maximum amount awarded for all students is $1500.

 There will be no retroactive funding; thus students must have their projects approved in advance.

 Students who receive summer stipends are not eligible to apply for Student Research and Artistic Grants for additional funds for materials for the summer project.

-Reporting Process: Original, itemized receipts for expenses and a completed accounting reimbursement voucher worksheet should be submitted to Terry Bruner along with the report.
+Reporting Process: Original, itemized receipts for expenses and a completed accounting reimbursement voucher worksheet should be submitted to Terry Bruner along with the report within four weeks of the trip.
 The report should include both a narrative and an explanation of what the student learned and how the conference or research experience contributed to his or her development (include a copy of the paper or a single print-out of the poster).
-Reports should be submitted to Terry Bruner (firstname.lastname@example.org) electronically in WORD or PDF documents immediately upon completion of the project.
+Reports should be submitted to Terry Bruner (email@example.com) electronically in WORD or PDF documents immediately upon completion of the project.
 No reimbursements will be issued without the report or itemized receipts.